NJITBioDynamics/HAR_DL/README.md

 - Added a feature extraction function "Feature_Extraction_New.m".
 So far the features provided are: MAD, STD, Min, Max and the last value of a window.
 - Added a normalization function "Normalization.m".
 This function is only used in batch running to generate data of multiple subjects.

-Extra script:
-- "Combine_Files.m" is to stack windows and labels among subjects.
-It will also separate the dataset to apply cross-validation.

-Extra functions:
-- 'Separate_Gravity.m' and 'Separate_Gravity_ENMO.m' provide 3 metrics: ENMO, HFEN and HFEN+ to remove gravity part in accelaration in 'imu' set.
-These 2 functions need to be cooperated with the 2 filter functions "butterworth_high_pass.m" and 'butterworth_low_pass.m'.

 How to use the dataset and this respository:
 The dataset contains 22 zipped package subject data, and you may need to download the data 1 by 1.
 Apart from the subject data there are 2 other files and 1 package, "README.txt", "SubjectInfo.mat", and "script".